AmjustGettingStarted/off-portfolio/Readme.md

 - **Backend:** Deploy `server` to [Vercel](https://vercel.com/), [Render](https://render.com/), or [Railway](https://railway.app/).

 **Example: Deploying to Vercel**

 - Deploy the `Client` folder as a Vercel project (set build command to `npm run build` and output directory to `dist`).
 - Deploy the `server` folder as a separate Vercel project (set build command to `npm run start`).

 ---

-## Custom Domain

-Custom domains are not supported directly via Lovable.
-For custom domains, deploy using Netlify or Vercel and configure your domain settings.

----

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a pull request

----